Pinaki82/Tulu-C-IDE/CCLS_GEN/ardu_cli/MyFirstSketch/README.md

 export PATH
 ```

-You'll need Avrdude to upload compiled codes to microcontroller boards.
+You'll need 'Avrdude' to upload compiled codes to microcontroller boards.

 The shells mentioned still don't have a clue of the location of that 'avrdude' program.
+The shells don't know where they should look for `avr-gcc` and `avr-g++` yet.

-To make it (avrdude) available to the shells you'll have to create symbolic links (commonly referred to as symlinks).
-Add the path to the avr-gcc toolchain (two folders, avr-gcc and avr-g++) to `/usr/bin`.
+To make those three programs (`avrdude`, `avr-gcc` and `avr-g++`) available to the shells, you'll have to create symbolic links (commonly referred to as symlinks).
+Add the links to the programs `avr-gcc` , `avr-g++`, and `avrdude` from the 'avr-gcc toolchain' to `/usr/bin`.
+The link to `avrdude` should go to `$HOME./local/bin`.

 ```
 sudo ln -s ~/.arduino15/packages/arduino/tools/avr-gcc/7.3.0-atmel3.6.1-arduino7/bin/avr-gcc /usr/bin/avr-gcc